Just Enough Administration

 - Better understand what your users are doing with transcripts and logs that show you exactly which commands a user executed during their session.

 Highly privileged accounts used to administer your servers pose a serious security risk.
 Should an attacker compromise one of these accounts, they could launch lateral attacks across your organization.
-Each account they compromise can give them access to even more accounts and resources, putting them one step closer to stealing company secrets, launching a denial-of-service attack, and more.
+Each compromised account gives an attacker access to even more accounts and resources, and puts them one step closer to stealing company secrets, launching a denial-of-service attack, and more.

-JEA helps address this problem by helping you adopt the principle of Least Privilege.
-With JEA, you can configure a management endpoint for DNS administrators that gives them access to all the PowerShell commands they need to get their job done, but nothing more.
+JEA addresses this problem through the principle of Least Privilege.
+With JEA, you can configure a management endpoint for DNS administrators that gives them access only to the PowerShell commands they need to get their job done.
 This means you can provide the appropriate access to repair a poisoned DNS cache or restart the DNS server without unintentionally giving them rights to Active Directory, or to browse the file system, or run potentially dangerous scripts.
-Better yet, when the JEA session is configured to use temporary privileged virtual accounts, your DNS administrators can connect to the server using non-admin credentials and still be able to run commands which typically require admin privileges.
-This capability enables you to remove users from widely-privileged local/domain administrator roles and instead carefully control what they are able to do on each machine.
+Better yet, when the JEA session is configured to use temporary privileged virtual accounts, your DNS administrators can connect to the server using non-admin credentials and still run commands that typically require admin privileges.
+JEA enables you to remove users from widely privileged local/domain administrator roles and carefully control what they can do on each machine.

 Samples and DSC resource